frahohen/bdu-frahohen-server-scripts/README.md

 This setup is created for a specific modification of the initial system and was not tested with the stock OS.
 This setup should only be used on servers that are in a separate local network.

-# Modified OS hint
+# Hint for the modified OS

-* Use F4 for the sepcific modification of the OS and enter:
+* Press F4 and enter:
 ```
 minstall
 ```